 Stress makes us tense.
 This tension can actually make back pain worse.
 Taking steps to lower your stress level may reduce inflammation and help relieve pain.
 When you’re stressed, try relaxing with deep breathing.
 Close your eyes and take slow, deep breaths.
 Breathe in through your nose and out through your mouth.
 Repeat five times.

-If your back isn’t starting to feel better after two weeks of home treatment, it’s probably time to make an appointment with a chiropractor or physical therapist.
+If your back isn’t starting to feel better after two weeks of home treatment, it’s probably time to make an appointment with a back pain specialist.
 At HealthPartners and Park Nicollet, your first visit starts with an initial assessment.
 During the initial assessment, we’ll ask you about your symptoms and test your range of motion, mobility and muscle strength.
 Imaging tests (CT scans and MRIs) are rarely needed.
 After your assessment is finished, we’ll guide you toward the best type of treatment for your condition.

-If you need expert treatment for back pain, our primary care doctors recommend starting with a chiropractor or physical therapist.
-Your chiropractor or physical therapist will assess your symptoms and start you on a personalized treatment plan.
+If you need expert treatment for back pain, our primary care doctors recommend starting with a physical therapist or chiropractor.
+Your physical therapist or chiropractor will assess your symptoms and start you on a personalized treatment plan.
 Here’s what you can expect from each type of care.

 Our physical therapists coach you through exercises tailored to your unique needs.
 This may include exercises that strengthen your neck, back and core muscles and stretches to improve your flexibility and mobility.
 Physical therapists commonly use hands-on care to support your recovery.
 They also teach you how to do exercises on your own and provide a home exercise plan so you can continue to improve between sessions.
 During your sessions, we’ll teach you about your back pain, how to avoid re-injury, and how to get back to your normal activities.